 I always say that if we can do this, anyone can, and I’m not joking.
 Our livestock experience consisted of caring for two cats and a poodle when we moved out here, but from reading books, finding mentors, trying, and making mistakes, we’ve learned to do everything we do today.
 If you’d like to know more about our homestead, visit our website, Antiquity Oaks.

-So, have a seat, grab your favorite beverage and start reading!
+So, have a seat, grab your favorite beverage, and start reading!